garritfra/garrit.xyz/content/ctf.md

 There are 5 secret flags hidden across this website.
 Can you find them?

 A flag looks something like this: `GXYZ{***********}`.
-If you manage to find one, feel free to send me an email with a short writeup, and I will proudly add your name to the "Hall of Fame".
+If you manage to find one, feel free to [send me an email](/contact) with a short writeup, and I will proudly add your name to the "Hall of Fame".
 I will add more flags over time, so check back later for updates.

-If you have an idea for a new flag, [I'd love to hear it](/contact)!
+This challenge is about learning new things and having fun.
+If you're stuck and need a hint, just let me know.
+Also, if you have an idea for a new flag, I'd love to hear it!

 > **Disclaimer**: Cheating is easy, and this website is open source.
 Please
 > don't ruin the fun for yourself, and keep your eyes off the source code! :)